Ansible Certified Content FAQ

 Can a certified collection have a dependency on a community collection?

 No, certified collections can only depend on other certified content.
-Certified collections cannot depend on community collections, like community.general.
+Certified collections cannot depend on community collections, like community.general

 Are there licensing requirements for a certified collection?

-A collection can use any OSI approved license.
-To avoid ansible-test sanity errors related to not using the GPLv3 license, you can ignore those tests in your sanity ignore files.
-GPLv3-or-later is not required for certification.
+sanity errors related to not using the GPLv3 license, you can ignore those tests in your sanity ignore files.
+For more information, see ignores.

 What are the update and product support requirements for a certified collection?

-A certified collection must be tested on and support at least two versions of Ansible that are tied to supported versions of Ansible Automation Platform.
+that are tied to supported versions of Ansible Automation Platform.
 Refer to the Red Hat Ansible Automation Platform Life Cycle for information on currently supported versions.
 Certified collections that do not meet this requirement and are not updated in a timely manner are subject to deprecation and removal from the certified catalog.

-What is the difference between Validated Content and Certified Content?
+What is the difference between validated content and certified content?

 Ansible validated content collections contain pre-built YAML content (such as playbooks or roles) to address the most common automation use cases.
-It takes a primarily platform-agnostic approach to collection content, and focuses on domains like networking, security, etc. Certified content is typically built to serve a specific platform or product, and can contain actual code in the form of modules and/or plugins in addition to YAML content.
+It takes a primarily platform-agnostic approach to collection content and focuses on domains like networking, security, etc. Certified content is typically built to serve a specific platform or product, and can contain actual code in the form of modules and plugins in addition to YAML content.

 Unlike certified content, validated content is not subject to any support requirements.
-This is because validated content focuses on customization and is designed so customers can modify the content to serve their needs.
+This is because validated content focuses on customization and is designed so that customers can modify the content to serve their needs.
 Any issues with validated content should be filed directly at the source repository for that collection, rather than through TSANet.

 All requirements, rules, and tests with each component below must be met in each certified release unless otherwise specified.
 These requirements are subject to change with notice from the Ansible Partner Engineering team.